julelang/manual/src/introduction/data-types.md

 ## String

 Jule strings are UTF-8 encoded byte-by-byte, and support Unicode.
 They are also immutable, means you can't modify them.
+For literals, strings will not heap allocated.
+Strings only performs heap allocation for runtime concats and other runtime stuffs.
+If string performs a heap allocation, it will use smart pointer to track allocation.

 Strings support the `+` operator for concatenation, It's that easy to concatenate two strings.
 Additionally, using the `==` and `!=` operators, you can easily determine whether two strings are the same or not.